ChangLabSNU/PaperSorter/README.md

 ```

 If the ROCAUC performance metric meets your expectations, you're
 ready to send notifications about new interesting articles.

-To avoid
-a massive influx of notifications from the newly initialized database,
-run:
+## Getting Updates and Send Notifications

+For the regular updates, this command retrieves updates, converts new
+items to embeddings, and finds interesting articles:

 ```
-sqlite3 feeds.db "UPDATE feeds SET broadcasted=0"
+papersorter update
 ```

-Now, test sending notifications with:
+To send notifications for new interesting articles, run:

 ```
 papersorter broadcast